newinnovations/ids-testbed-installer/README.md

     Builds testbed component docker images (if not available) and starts testbed

     -r --install-requirements  install required ubuntu packages
-    -t --test                  run full test (otherwise only do 'Preconfiguration')
+    -d --detached              run in background (for use in terminal) -t --test                  run full test (otherwise only do 'Preconfiguration')